bugtags/Bugtags-Android/README.md

  BugtagsActivity: This extends android.app.activity
  BugtagsFragmentActivity: This extends android.support.v4.app.FragmentActivity
 ```
-or invoke the callbacks manually, see in [CustomActivity].
+or invoke the callbacks manually, see in [CustomActivity](#CustomActivity).

-4. For more information about Androis Studio and gradle, please visit: [Android Developer Site].
+4. For more information about Android Studio and gradle, please visit: [Android Developer Site].

 ###Eclipse
 1. Download the [SDK for Eclipse] and add it to your workspace then add it as a dependency in your application's project.
 The eclipse project requires the following library dependencies: